jenpennen/git-basics/8-more-about-branching.md

 > push --set-upstream origin <new-branch-name>
 ```

+> [!Important]
-**Remember:** Make sure all changes are committed or stashed to avoid disruption.
+> Make sure all changes are committed or stashed to avoid disruption.